damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 We've replaced Grack in GitLab to handle HTTP clones and pushes and are now using our own hip Go daemon, [gitlab-git-http-server](https://gitlab.com/gitlab-org/gitlab-git-http-server).
-This means big clones and pushes over HTTP are now less likely to time out!
+This means large clones and pushes over HTTP are now less likely to time out!

 ### Mattermost Improvements